- Apply to UW

-The University of Wyoming's joint degree program combining a Juris Doctor with a Master's of Arts in Business Administration results in students earning two degrees in four years.
+The University of Wyoming's joint degree program combining a Juris Doctor with a Master's in Business Administration results in students earning two degrees in four years.

-In their second year, students will be enrolled full-time in the M.B.A.
-Program, taking core Fall and Spring business courses followed by participation in an M.B.A.
-Summer Project.
-The M.B.A.
-Capstone course will be completed during the student’s third year for a total of 38 M.B.A. program credits.
+In their second year, students will be enrolled full-time in the MBA Program, taking core Fall and Spring business courses followed by participation in an MBA 10 day International Experience.